 Over the years we have had our share of players making representative level and I will attempt to name them all but do apologise if I have missed anyone or the teams they have played in.

 There were also many others who made grade rep teams for Auckland over the years, far too many to mention.

-- Rob McKinlay = Auckland and New Zealand Under 20
+- Rob McKinlay = Auckland, New Zealand U20

-- Martin Pringle = Auckland and New Zealand A
+- Martin Pringle = Auckland, New Zealand A

 - Bill Fowler = Auckland

 - Martin Bradley = Auckland

 - Emily Drumm = Auckland, New Zealand

 - Dean Bartlett = Auckland, New Zealand U19

 When we made the premiership grade we decided the club need a boost in player strength and coaching so it was decided to draw on the English County Professional to help us and following is a list of the players who have graced the Ellerslie Club and a profile on their ability.